 The FDA is now asking that food facilities use more frequent cleaning schedules (a restaurant cleaning checklist and a bar cleaning checklist can help) including extra washing and sanitizing of all food contact surfaces and utensils.
 And food-service workers must now practice even more frequent hand washing and glove changes before and after preparing food.
 That includes more frequent cleaning and sanitizing of counters, packaging, and condiment containers.

 One restaurant we spoke to even has a dedicated Hygiene Task Force, which is a group of people that only clean.
 When they’ve finished cleaning the entire facility, they begin again.

 Of course, it’s still smart to be extra cautious.
 Wipe down food containers and utensils before you eat.
 As usual, wash your hands with soap and water for at least 20 seconds before and after eating and at any point during the day that you’ve made contact with a commonly used surface.
 And try not to touch your face, especially if you haven’t washed your hands recently.

 And, importantly, don’t stop ordering food.
+It's the best way for customers to support restaurants.
 The food service industry was already firing on all cylinders in terms of hygiene and safety, and now they’re even more committed.
 That, coupled with the fact that food safety experts agree there is an incredibly low risk of contracting coronavirus outside of person-to-person transmission means that ordering takeout or delivery is very safe.
 It’s much safer than not eating, that’s for sure.